GSA/ficam-federation/_plan/00_index.md

 ## Things To Consider
 Is Federation right for my agency?
-Your agency's answers to these questions may help you to decide:
+Your answers to these questions may help you to decide:

 * How many externally facing websites and mission-critical applications we own?
 * How big is our customer population?
-* Is internal funding available for single sign-on/federated sign-on IT improvements?
+* What funding is available for single sign-on/federated sign-on IT improvements?<!--New IT modernization funding available, per OMB at ICAM Day-->
-* Are additional funding sources available?
+* Are internal IT funding sources available?
 * What are the potential risks?
 * Are our stakeholders likely to agree with this bold move?

-Here are **key actions** to help you begin planning for a federation project:
+These **key actions** will help you to plan for a federation project:

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>